-To break down the score per constraint, get the ConstraintMatchTotals from the ScoreDirector:
+To break down the score per constraint (so per score rule with Drools score calculation), get the ConstraintMatchTotals from the ScoreDirector:

-''' Collection<ConstraintMatchTotal> constraintMatchTotals = guiScoreDirector .getConstraintMatchTotals(); for (ConstraintMatchTotal constraintMatchTotal : constraintMatchTotals) { String constraintName = constraintMatchTotal.getConstraintName(); // The score impact of that constraint HardSoftScore totalScore = (HardSoftScore) constraintMatchTotal.getScore();

-for (ConstraintMatch constraintMatch : constraintMatchTotal.getConstraintMatchSet
+''' Collection<ConstraintMatchTotal> constraintMatchTotals = guiScoreDirector .getConstraintMatchTotals(); for (ConstraintMatchTotal constraintMatchTotal : constraintMatchTotals) { String constraintName = constraintMatchTotal.getConstraintName(); // The score impact of that constraint HardSoftScore totalScore = (HardSoftScore) constraintMatchTotal.getScore(); for (ConstraintMatch constraintMatch : constraintMatchTotal.getConstraintMatchSet ()) { List<Object> justificationList = constraintMatch.getJustificationList(); HardSoftScore score = (HardSoftScore) constraintMatch.getScore(); ... } '''

-()) {

-List<Object> justificationList = constraintMatch.getJustificationList();

-HardSoftScore score = (HardSoftScore) constraintMatch.getScore();

-...

-}

-}

-'''

-Each ConstraintMatchTotal represents one constraint and has a part of the overall score.
+Each ConstraintMatchTotal represents one constraint (so one score rule) and has a part of the overall score.
 The sum of all the ConstraintMatchTotal.getScore() equals the overall score.